 What is the purpose of a crisis communication plan then?

 While the size and detail vary from shelf to shelf, the contents of these binders chart a course of what to do when disasters strikes.
 The crisis communications plan is not unlike an insurance policy — valued when acquired with hopes that it never has to be used, but available when needed.

-That all said, if there has been any consistency in my years reviewing crisis plans, it has been the absence of strategic considerations that I believe are critical for organizations to think through when responding to a crisis.
+That all said, if there has been any consistency in years reviewing crisis plans, it has been the absence of strategic considerations that we believe are critical for organizations to think through when responding to a crisis.
 Relying solely on the tactics of a crisis plan without regard to bigger fundamental strategic issues is a bit like a firefighter taking on a fire without first assessing cause, extent and risk.